NautilusTrader

 Instrument IDs and symbology

-Databento market data includes an instrument_id field: an integer assigned by the source venue or by Databento during normalization.
+Databento market data includes an instrument_id field: a numeric ID assigned by the publisher in most cases, or synthesized by Databento when the publisher does not provide one.
+Databento only guarantees this ID is unique within a given day.
 This differs from the Nautilus InstrumentId, a string of symbol + venue separated by a period: "{symbol}.{venue}".

 • CBCM: XCME-XCBT inter-exchange spread